 |Tuesday 2 February, 10-11am||Click here to join the meeting|

 |Friday 5 February, 1-2pm||Click here to join the meeting|

 IPC weekly webinars for care homes and care providers

-Weekly IPC/PPE webinars continue until the end of December through MS Teams.
-View the dates and links.
+Weekly IPC/PPE webinars continue until the end of March 2021 through MS Teams.

 Weekly NHS England palliative and end of life care webinar

 NHS England’s End of Life team are running online information sessions every Thursday from 6-7pm which are open to any professional working in palliative and end of life care.
 To request an invite to the webinar or to submit a question for discussion, please email email@example.com.

 Public Health England webinars: Covid-19 and care home settings

 PHE London is providing training to support residential care staff during the COVID-19 outbreak.